arroyv/gym-simplifiedtetris/gym_simplifiedtetris/envs/README.md

 ## 3. Action and observation spaces

 Each environment comes with an `observation_space` that is a `Box` space and an `action_space` that is a `Discrete` space.
 At each time step, the agent must choose an action, an integer from a particular range.
 Each action maps to a tuple that specifies the column to drop the piece and its rotation.
 The number of actions available for each of the pieces is given below:

 - Monominos: w
 - Dominos: 2w - 1
 - Trominoes: 4w - 4
 - Tetriminos: 4w - 6,

 where w is the grid width.
-With this action space, some actions have the same effect on the grid as others.
+Some actions have the same effect on the grid as others with this action space.
 When actions are selected uniformly at random, and the current piece is the 'O' Tetrimino, two actions are chosen with a smaller probability than the other actions.

 ## 4. Game ending

 Each game terminates if any of the dropped piece's square blocks enter into the top `piece_size` rows before any full rows are cleared.
 This condition ensures that scores achieved are lower bounds on the score that the agent could have obtained on a standard game of Tetris, as laid out in Colin Fahey's ['Standard Tetris' specification](https://www.colinfahey.com/tetris/tetris.html#:~:text=5.%20%22Standard%20Tetris%22%20specification).

 ## 5. Building more environments